Robert-Cabrera/212-Projects/README.md

 # 212-Projects

-This is a repository that contians the most relevant code from my data structure class
+This is a repository that contains relevant code from my data structure class

 The following implementations will be included:
   Merge Sort